 Atherton Tablelands Map – Self Drive Day Trip

-Try to start your day nice and early – while this route only takes 3 hrs to drive, the more time you have to explore, the better.
+Try to start your day nice and early, while this route only takes 3 hrs to drive, the more time you in Cairns have to explore, the better.
 I suggest you pick up some coffee and breakfast supplies at Rusty’s Market to enjoy on your first stop.
 The market opens at 5am so grab some tropical fruit and coffee and hit the road.